Summary

 Real-life examples of these tactics:

-- A personal injury claim for a truck accident gets delayed for months, with the insurance provider asking for more evidence—until the deadline expires.
+- A personal injury claim for a truck accident is delayed for months, with the insurance provider requesting more evidence until the deadline expires.

 Don’t let insurance companies dictate your future.
 Our award-winning team at Farahi Law Firm fights back against insurance delays and ensures you meet all legal deadlines.